philzook58/bap-notes/README.md

   collators                project collators (comparators)
 ```

 all of which can be further queries.
-In particular interest are `bap list theories` and `bap list classes` which are important information about the knowledge base.
+In particular interest are `bap list theories` and `bap list classes` which are important information about the knowledge base (in particular listing the available "theories" which are like different interpretations or analysis of the code. `classes` lists the registered classes and their slots in the knowledge base, aka interesting fields you can query bap for).

-`bap -dbir -dbil -dknowledge -dasm -dcfg`
+`bap -dbir -dbil -dknowledge -dasm -dcfg` are different options to dump different representations of the code.
+BIR and BIL are two ba intermediatre representations. `-dknowledge` dumps the knowledge base which is kind of everything bap could figure out about the binary.

 `bap --help` is an overwhelming amount of information.
 Typically you need to try to `grep` for an appropriate keyword. `bap --help | grep -C 10 keyword` will show a context of 10 lines around the found keyword.
+The keyword I use is often the name of bap plugin from the big list above.

 The `bap` command is the same as `bap disassemble`.
 The code can be found here <https://github.com/BinaryAnalysisPlatform/bap/tree/97fb7fa6a8a90faeae2b077d8ad59b8b882d7c32/plugins/disassemble>